HowTo run (Any Linux) Centos8 inside windows 10

 If we look around we can see our local volumes “mounted” inside

-We can also share our image with others (friends, coworkers) if we customized it or installed some software.
-We can export it with:
+We can also share our image with others (friends, coworkers) if we customized it or installed some software which is great for people like me that have many friends, which I met in sites like https://chatempanada.com online.

 wsl --export ImageName FileName